 The best way to mitigate these threats is to avoid user-managed service account keys and to use other methods to authenticate service accounts whenever possible.
 You can also use IAM conditions and VPC Service Controls to restrict what resources can potentially be accessed by a compromised service account.

-For situations where using alternatives authentication methods aren't viable, this guide presents best practices for managing, using, and securing service account keys.
+For situations where you can't use more secure alternatives to service account keys, this guide presents best practices for managing, using, and securing service account keys.

 Protecting against credential leakage